pxchen95/artifact_removal/README.md

 * calc_E_multtshifts.m: Computes energy, its gradient, and its Hessian
 * mod_cholesky.m: Implements modified Cholesky decomposition to ensure that a particular matrix in Newton's ascent is negative definite
 * backtracking_linesearch: Computes the stepsize for Newton's ascent

-### Algorithm 2
-*Refines the frequency and phase shift estimates from Algorithm 1 by solving a least squares problem that minimizes over frequency, phase shifts, and amplitudes by jointly applying harmonic regression and Newton's descent.
-Corresponds to Algorithm 1 (artifact removal algorithm) in the paper INSERT PAPER NAME.*
-* newton_refinement_using_g.m: Runs Newton's descent to solve the least squares problem and to refine the estimates and reconstruct/remove the artifact
-* remove_artifact_ver_g.m: Computes the objective function in the least squares problem, its gradient, and its Hessian
-* backtracking_linesearch_for_g.m: Computes the stepsize for Newton's descent (currently unused)

 ### Other
 * demo/demo.m: Demonstration of how to use the included functions with examples of different ways to visualize the results